uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * 5 Marks
 * Total Project
     * Excellent 5: Excellent effort.
 Coordinates and connects fine with 2 or more groups and another instance of itself.
+API follows spec & examples listed in this document.
     * Good 4: Some issues, not quite excellent but definitely fixable and functional with 1 or more groups and another instance itself.
+API follows spec & examples listed in this document.
     * Satisfactory 3: There are issues, it does run, it does coordinate with 1 or more groups.
     * Unsatisfactory 2: Not connected to other groups, still connects to another instance of itself.
     * Failure 0: Missing.
 No attempted.
 Not complete enough to evaluate.